profh/CreameryAPI/README.md

 Because of the challenges of remote education, the second technical challenge we have for you today is to build a basic API for the Creamery project you have been developing in 67-272 this semester.
 This will cover a number of skills discussed in class related to controllers, routing and serialization.

 This project is being released at 12:01am EDT on Thursday, April 23, 2020 via our GitLab server at darkknight-cmuis.net and must be completed and posted back to your private repository on darkknight no later than 11:59pm EDT on the same day.
-It should take all day to complete it, but given we have students throughout the world right now, a 24 hour period should allow everyone ample time to complete the technical challenge in a timely manner.
+It should not take all day to complete it, but given we have students throughout the world right now, a 24 hour period should allow everyone ample time to complete the technical challenge in a timely manner.

 Getting Started
 ---